RigoMiranda/crypto-dashboard/README.md

 This is a simple dashboard that only shows the Crypto (coins) you own.
 This is integrates with Coinbase Pro and it will dynamically fetch all the data from the account.

 ### What does this solved?
-The dashboard will help us understand the current investment by showing you the % of the since the last transaction buy/sell, investment vs current balance and information about the transactions.
+The dashboard will help us understand the current investment by showing you the % the since the last transaction buy/sell, investment vs current balance and information about the transactions.

 ### Get Started